BengtGustafsson/extract_fx/README.md

 a=17, b = 42
 ```

-expression-fields in f/x-literals can span multiple lines without any special continuation lines.
+### Tooling issues

 While tools that scan source code would be required to do more work to find the end of a f/x literal than a regular literal most
-such tools would have to the full processing of the contents of f/x literals anyway as they contain executable code, subject to for
+such tools would have to parse the contents of f/x literals anyway as they contain executable code, subject to for
-instance static analysis. so this is not a strong argument for requiring escaping of quotes inside expression-fields.
+instance static analysis. so this is not a strong argument for requiring escaping of quotes inside expression-fields or preventing certain types of expressions such as ternary ?: operators or braced initializer lists.
+What's more this implementation proves that it is not that much work to do this according to this variant of the proposal.

-Some tools, like the github C++ code renderer, however has a too limited parsing capability which is obvious from the coloring
+Some simpler tools, like the Github C++ code renderer, however has a too limited parsing capability which is obvious from the coloring
 above.

-Here is a grammar for the string-literal [grammar](grammar.md)
+Here is the updated string-literal [grammar](grammar.md)

 ## Limitations